How to Achieve Job Satisfaction?

 • Start looking at yourself as a leader that can bring about change

 Is there some process or practice (and not a person ) that really ticks you off?
 If it really irritates you and you don’t see yourself as a helpless person, you will want to do something about it.
 Don’t look at the enormity of the issue, just look at what you can do today.
 Whatever you can do is fine.
 Lao Tzu said: A journey of a thousand miles begins with the first step.
 What is the step that you can take today?
 There are thousands of things that you can’t control.
-Find one thing that you can about this issue and then take control over that thing.
+Find one thing that you can about this issue and then take control of that thing.
 Do it enough number of times and you will be perceived as an expert in that area.
 Then exponential growth begins.

 I am sure these will work.
 Why?
 Because I have either done it myself or wished that I had done when things were not going as I would have liked them to.